nejcpirecnik/Chrome-Artemis/README.md

 ## Installation

-You don't need Twin uck!
+You don't need Twin Duck!
 All files are downloaded from the web.
 Just drop the **inject.bin** file on your rubber ducky and you're ready to go!

 ## Usage